markolipka/read_SBE_btl/README.md

 Read SBE bottle file
 ================
-David Kaiser
+David Kaiser, Marko Lipka
 2018/01/19

 Description
 -----------

 This function **reads bottle files** produced during Seabird Electronics CTD casts.
 It was written for data recorded during various cruises by the [IOW](https://www.io-warnemuende.de) and some adjustments might be necessary before application to data recorded elsewhere.
 However, the function offers optional input of identifiers for **geographic position**, **cruise** name, **station** name, and the station's **bottom depth**.
-The idea is that the user knows any character string that identifies these meta variables in the header of the .btl file and the function finds the corresponding position in the file using grep() and extracts the values using sub().
+The idea is that the user knows any character string that identifies these meta variables in the header of the .btl file and the function finds the corresponding position in the file using *grep()* and extracts the values using *sub()*.

 Arguments
 ---------